natkam/adventofcode/README.md

 They are self-contained and are just as appropriate for an expert who wants to stay sharp as they are for a beginner who is just learning to code.
 Each puzzle calls upon different skills and has two parts that build on a theme."

+Some solutions use `numpy`, but apart from that, all I used was Python (3.5 or higher).